fatahjamro/project-fourier-transform/README.md

 # Individual Project

 My name is Fatah and this is my project.
+I am working on fourier transform

 I am a PhD candidate at [ATU](https://www.atu.ie).